 Franklin, Volta, Maxwell, Oersted, and William Sturgeon

 In the late 1700’s Benjamin Franklin performed many electrical experiments with a Leyden jar, which is a crude capacitor that was charged by spinning an electrostatic “friction-generator” (a disc made from wax, sulfur, and carbon soot, rubbed by stationary brush made with the fur from a cat or a rabbit).
-He also recorded that he sometimes filled his Leyden Jars to a very high voltage from the static electricity in the air during an electrical storm.
+He also recorded that he sometimes filled his Leyden Jars (see below) to a very high voltage from the static electricity found in the air during an electrical storm.

 In 1799, an Italian named Alessandro Volta invented the Voltaic pile, which is a true chemical battery (copper and zinc discs, separated by paper soaked in salt-water as an electrolyte).
 Later, when transformers were invented, one turn of an electrical coil produced a certain amount of electrical pressure, and this unit was named a “Volt” in his honor.

 In 1821, a Danish scientist named Hans Oersted showed that a current that is passed through a wire created a mild magnetic field around it.

 In 1825, the British inventor William Sturgeon created a true electromagnet.
 The soft iron bar was only seven ounces in weight, but it was able to lift nine pounds of weight when it was energized (a ratio of roughly 18:1).
 This is a key milestone that has not been given the amount of recognition it deserves.